Helpful Tips And Methods For Coping With Relationship Stress

 For example, if your overwhelmed partner isn't feeling social, expecting them to attend a social engagement with you may be unreasonable.
 But, barring special circumstances, it is reasonable to expect your partner to be ok with it if you go without them.
 Moving forward, if this becomes a recurring situation, you may want to deal with differences in expectations constructively with open communication.

 Upholding reasonable expectations includes clearly communicating and respecting each other's boundaries.
-Balancing expectations can help maintain overall balance in your partnership, whether it's around time spent together and personal space or behaviors you're comfortable with versus those you aren't.
+Balancing expectations can help maintain overall balance in your relationship, whether it's around time spent together and personal space or behaviors you're comfortable with versus those you aren't.

 Make time for each other

-You might also take time out to acknowledge and celebrate your "wins" and the positive aspects of your partnership.
+You might also take time out to acknowledge and celebrate your "wins" and the positive aspects of your relationship.
 Whether it's celebrating with an evening out or a quiet dinner at home, supporting each other in this way can remind you of the strengths and reasons you're together.

-Address your own stress
+Address your own stress outside of the relationship

 Even if you take extensive steps to handle pressure as a unit, it can be equally helpful to address your personal stress and take care of your well-being.
 Encourage your partner to do the same—when both of you are emotionally and physically healthy, you may experience improved satisfaction.
 Here are some self-care activities for management: